StateFarm-STEM/hablogger/ballooninfo/balloon_launch_101/README.md

   - Weather check / go no go
   - Prediciton calculation / go no go
   - Validate location of launch based on wind prediciton
+  - File airmens bulliten with the FAA / local tower

 - Day of launch
   - Weather check / go no go